cpsiotdata/cpsiotdata.github.io/index.md

 * Tools for CPS Big data for Transportation
 * Novel applications to human-in-the-loop transportation CPS

 Further, of interest will be papers that can direct the research community to new research paradigms, and those that can set research agendas and priorities in transportation CPS data with a human in the loop.
-The deadline for paper submission is **20th February 2021**.
+The deadline for paper submission is **14th March 2021**.

 ## Submission Guidelines